Windows XP (Service Pack 3)

 Multi HD Video Format Support

-Supports all popular camcorder formats.
-So whether it's your dad's old Sony Handycam, Mom's iPhone, or your rad new GoPro HERO3 Black Edition shooting in full 4K Cine...we've got you stabilized.
-Shoot in any format, and stabilize to industry standard H264 for sharing online.
+Turbo Video Stabilizer supports all popular camcorder formats.
+So whether it's your dad's old Sony Handycam, Mom's iPhone, or your rad new GoPro HERO3 Black Edition shooting in full 4K Cine...
+We've got you stabilized.
+Shoot in any format, and stabilize to industry standard H264 for online sharing.

 Video stabilization in 3 axes, 6 degrees of motion is mathematical hell for the computer.
 That’s why we built in multi-core and multi-threaded support so it does not bog you down.
 We will run as fast as your PC allows, carefully stabilizing your precious video, pixel by pixel, frame by frame.